 How fluid resistance works

-In a fluid trainer, resistance is created by turning a blade inside a container of fluid.
-This resistance is progressive, it increases as wheel speed increases.
+Kinetic fluid bike trainers create resistance by turning a blade inside a container of fluid.
+This resistance is progressive and increases as wheel speed increases.

-Kinetic fluid trainers provide the most realistic replication of the resistance a rider experiences outdoors.
-It’s simple with fluid: Want to warm up?
-Put it in an easy gear and spin.
-Ready to work hard?
-Simply pedal harder and resistance increases.
+Kinetic fluid trainers provide a realistic replication of the resistance a rider experiences outdoors.
+Progressive resistance works like this: ride in an easy gear and spin if you don’t want to work too hard or if you do want a hard workout, shift gears and pedal harder and resistance increases.
+Resistance increases or decreases with wheel speed.
 Doing an interval workout?
 Change gears and pick up the tempo—resistance increases exactly as it does on the road.
 There’s no need to turn a dial on the trainer to go harder.

 Kinetic trainers are precisely calibrated and tuned to provide exactly the same amount of resistance every workout, from start to finish.
 Kinetic uses a thermodynamically neutral medical grade silicone fluid in our trainers because it provides consistent, repeatable workloads and is not affected by temperature.